Posts Tagged ‘Halloween’

 “You laugh but you’ll get old someday too.”
 Ronnie retorted, squeezing his wife’s hand.
 They’d been blessed with a long happy marriage.
 Ronnie, in fact, was Bernice’s second husband, but Bernice had been the longtime owner of the local Worden’s hardware store.
 It never bothered Ronnie that most people in the town still called her Mrs. Worden.

 Soon Tommy, Lindsey and Ben went into the living room where they joined some of their other high school classmates watching Dick Clark on the big screen TV.
 Bernice and Ronald followed behind when they heard a knock at the door.
 “Come in.”
 Bernice said.
-Ben felt a little uncomfortable seeing the scowls some of his classmates gave as his childhood friend Franklin walking through the door.
+Ben felt a little uncomfortable seeing the scowls some of his classmates gave his childhood friend Franklin walking through the door.

 Bernice, however, was happy to see him.
 “Oh Franklin.
 How are you?” she happily greeted.
 Then, noticing the stack of Tupperware containers he was carrying she asked, “What do you have there?”